(Updated April 30, 2019 with new data from an even larger attack. Skip directly to the bottom to learn more.)

 However, in DDoS attack mitigation, it’s not the amount of bandwidth that matters – it’s the absolute number of packets directed at a network or web site.
 Packets per second is the true measure of the attack intensity, and that is what is difficult to block and recover from.

-Earlier this month, Imperva’s DDoS Protection Service mitigated a DDoS attack against one of our clients which crossed the 500 million packets per second (Mpps) mark.
-That’s more than four times the volume of packets sent at GitHub last year and we believe is the largest PPS attack publicly disclosed.
+In January 2019, Imperva’s DDoS Protection Service mitigated a DDoS attack against one of our clients which crossed the 500 million packets per second (Mpps) mark.
+That’s more than four times the volume of packets sent at GitHub last year and we believe at the time was the largest PPS attack publicly disclosed (see bottom of post to learn about a recent even larger attack we recorded).

 How DDoS Attacks Work